top of page

 Please understand this is only my opinion.

-When little thoughts of suicide poked into my mind over the years, and they did often, I would think 'if whatever doesn't get better, I can just end it all.'
-But every time, I would listen to these thoughts and then ...poof ... make them go away.
-Suicide is never the answer!
-Whatever is is happening to you at the moment ... one small moment of your life ... is just that..
-The answer is this:
+Throughout the years, whenever fleeting thoughts of suicide crossed my mind—and they did frequently—I would think, 'if things don't improve, I can simply end it all.'
+However, each time, I would acknowledge these thoughts and then ... poof ... dismiss them.
+Suicide is never the solution!
+Whatever you're experiencing right now ... a brief moment in your life ... is just that..
+The solution is this:

 If there is something so wrong in your life that you cannot deal with it ...
 Change It., Not You.